virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onBeforeScaleIn

 The event is executed before removing node(s) (i.e. scaling *in*) from the target node group.
-The *onBeforeScaleIn* event is run only once for each layer upon any node count change.
+The *onBeforeScaleIn* event is run once for each layer upon any node count change.

 **Event Placeholders:**